pensjonatus/flash-fiction/blog/blue-jeans.md

 ---
-title: 'Blue Jeans'
+title: Blue Jeans
 date: '2012-07-20'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 She wore blue jeans and a denim jacket.
 She lifted the shades to look me in the